robohydra/robohydra/documentation/index.md

 [`lib/plugins/admin.js`](https://github.com/operasoftware/robohydra/blob/master/lib/plugins/admin.js)
 in the RoboHydra source code).

-The following is a list of interesting public RoboHydra API methods:
+The following is a list of interesting public RoboHydra API methods and properties:

 * `registerPluginObject`: receives a plugin as a parameter and registers it in RoboHydra (at the end).
 A plugin is a Javascript